pingcap/docs-cn/tidb-lightning/tidb-lightning-faq.md

 ```

 It is not recommended to directly use `nohup` in the command line to start `tidb-lightning`.
 You can [start `tidb-lightning`](/tidb-lightning/deploy-tidb-lightning.md#step-3-start-tidb-lightning) by executing a script.

+In addition, if the last log of TiDB Lightning shows that the error is "Context canceled", you need to search for the first "ERROR" level log.
+This "ERROR" level log is usually followed by "got signal to exit", which indicates that TiDB Lightning received an interrupt signal and then exited.

 ## Why my TiDB cluster is using lots of CPU resources and running very slowly after using TiDB Lightning?